The best sales to shop today: Casper, Stasher, Samsung and more | CNN Underscored

 - Upgrade your at-home workstation now that Flexispot standing desks are up to 32% off on Amazon.

-- Stock up on disinfectant wipes, garbage bags and other everyday essentials which are now as low as $8.79 on Amazon.
+- Stock up on disinfectant wipes, garbage bags and other everyday essentials, which are now as low as $8.79 on Amazon.

-- Goldbelly is having its biggest sale of the year 20% off sitewide, including meal kits, subscription boxes and more when you use the code GOLDBELLYSUMMER.
+- Goldbelly is having its biggest sale of the year, featuring 20% off sitewide, including meal kits, subscription boxes and more, when you use the code GOLDBELLYSUMMER.

 - Time for some new frames!
-Eyebuydirect is offering 15% off your second pair of glasses when you buy your first pair at full price and use the code SCHOOLBOGO.
+EyeBuyDirect is offering 15% off your second pair of glasses when you buy your first pair at full price and use the code SCHOOLBOGO.

 - New Balance is helping kids get ready to go back to school with 20% off shoes, clothing and accessories for boys and girls.